Here are some answers to frequently asked questions about lacrosse and the Queen Anne Quick Styx.

 A. Yes, if it turns out your daughter decides not to play Lacrosse this season, a refund of your registration fees can be requested by contacting the club registrar.
 The refund policy is as follows: Full refund minus $25 admin fee if you cancel prior to start of practices.
 50% refund if you cancel after the first practice and before the first game.
 After the first games no refunds will be granted.

 Q. How much does the equipment cost and what is required?

 A. All players need to obtain equipment as required by WSLA.
 For girls, this includes a girl's lacrosse stick, lacrosse googles, cleats, and colored mouth guard- cost approx. $100 - $150.

 Q. What are the membership registration fees used to pay for?

 A. Membership Registration fees cover the operational expenses of the Queen Anne Quick Styx including our coaching director salary, player (non-parent) coaches salaries, league dues, field rental expenses, referee fees, preseason and post season jamborees and game equipment (goalie gear, goals, first aid, timer supplies).
 QuickStyx is not for profit, and we do everything we can to keep fees as low as possible.

 Q. The QAQS website has a section that asks for donations.
 I already paid my registration fee why should I donate additional money?

 A. Lacrosse is the fastest growing sport in the State of Washington and across the entire country.
 As our club grows, the cost of fielding teams increases every year.
 League fees, field rental, referee fees, equipment and insurance continue to rise.
-Your donation will go far towards helping to keep the costs down for our kids, ensure more participation by those that otherwise could not afford it, and ensuring that lacrosse, the “Fastest game on 2 feet,” continues to thrive in our area.
+Your donation will go far towards helping to keep the costs down for our kids, ensure more participation by those who otherwise could not afford to play, and ensuring that lacrosse as the “Fastest game on 2 feet,” continues to thrive in our area.

 Q. If I donate money to the Queen Anne Quick Styx club is my donation tax deductible?